Quick Summary

 Is Scottish council tax more expensive than English?

 Not directly comparable.
-Scottish bills include water and sewerage charges (~£420/year) that are billed separately in England.
-Strip out water and the council-only portion averages £1,170 — comparable to or lower than many English councils.
-However, Scotland's higher multipliers for Bands E–H mean expensive properties pay more.
+Scottish bills include water and sewerage charges (£652/year at Band D in 2026/27) that are billed separately in England.
+Strip out water and the council-only portion averages £1,653 — broadly comparable to many English councils.
+However, Scotland's higher multipliers for Bands E–H mean expensive properties pay more than their English equivalents.

 Can I get help paying my council tax?

 Yes.
 Council Tax Reduction is available for low-income households and can reduce your bill by up to 100%.
 Apply through your local council.
-You may also qualify for the 25% single-person discount if you live alone.
+You may also qualify for the 25% single-person discount if you live alone (applied to the council element only).
 Check your eligibility at mygov.scot.

 Related Articles